-With laparoscopic radiofrequency ablation, also called Lap-RFA, your doctor makes two small incisions in the abdomen to insert a slim viewing instrument (laparoscope) with a camera at the tip.
-Using the laparoscopic camera and a laparoscopic ultrasound tool, your doctor locates fibroids to be treated.
+With laparoscopic radiofrequency ablation, your doctor makes two small cuts in the abdomen.
+A slim viewing tool with a camera at the tip, called a laparoscope, is placed through the cuts.
+Using the camera and an ultrasound tool, your doctor finds fibroids to be treated.

-The transcervical — or through the cervix — approach to radiofrequency ablation also uses ultrasound guidance to locate fibroids.
+The transcervical — or through the cervix — approach to radiofrequency ablation is called Sonata.
+It also uses ultrasound guidance to locate fibroids.

 With any procedure that doesn't remove the uterus, there's a risk that new fibroids could grow and cause symptoms.